-On completion of this unit students should be able to: 1.
-Critically examine the provisions of Negotiable Instruments Act, 1881 2.
-Know about the holder in due course.3.
+- 1. Critically examine the provisions of Negotiable Instruments Act, 1881 - 2.
+Know about the holder in due course. - 3.
 Acquaint with the dishonours of Cheques.

 Unit-6: Hire purchase

 Unit-7: Negotiable Instruments Act, 1881: Definition of negotiable instrument, essential features of promissory note, bill of exchange and cheque, holder, holder in due course, payment in due course, dishonor of cheque.